SamsTheNerd/ducky-periphs/docs/peripherals/Focal-Port.md

 <br clear="center">

 <p valign="left">
 This peripheral lets you read and write between <a href="https://modrinth.com/mod/hex-casting/">Hex Casting</a> and ComputerCraft.
 On the hex casting side this will act just like a focus in an item frame.
 On the computercraft side you can use readIota() and writeIota() to work with the data.
+See [[Lua <-> Iota Mappings | Lua-Iota-Mappings]] for details on lua representations of iotas

 <b>This block requires Hex Casting to be installed.
 It will not show up without it.</b>
 </p>